mnr/writing-wip/Do-Ye0n_lives_on.md

 "Aren't you moving a bit fast?" asks Do-Ye0n.
 "I still have a court appearance.
 Hopefully things go well.
 But what if they don't?"

 "We ran your odds before we made the offer," she says.
 "You're a lock - there's barely a chance you'll be convicted.
-Be sure to watch the futures on your conviction when you're not reading Fairwell stock values."
+Be sure to watch the futures on your conviction when you're not binging on Fairwell stock values."

 "I guess I'm new to this world," he says.
 "I used to worry about breaking the law.
 It seems like you consider it part of the job."